MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 When you navigate to the usage reports page, all the reports are available to view.
 You can use the date filter to pick a specific day or month to view.

 Downloading a report will allow you to see reports from a broader range of time.
-Click on the download arrow and select **past 31 days** or **past 12 months**.
-The report downloads as an Excel spreadsheet.
-If you selected past 31 days, the spreadsheet will have an individual tab for each day.
+The report downloads as an Excel spreadsheet based on the selected date filter.
+If you chose past 7, 14, or 31 days, the spreadsheet will have an individual tab for each day.
 The past 12 months download will have a tab for each month.

-## Frequently asked questions

-**When I select past 31 days or past 12 months, why do I then have to choose a specific day or specific month.**

-The calendar view, today, in Microsoft search usage reports is a two-step process.
-First select the date range from the dropdown (past 31 days or past 12 months) and then select the start day or month.

-The top, abandoned, and failed query tables show results from either the day or the month you choose.

-**When will I see aggregate data for past 7 days, past 30 days, and so on...?**

-We are considering this type of aggregation and simplifying the data range filtering for future versions of these reports.

-**Why can’t I see a breakdown of usage reports by different apps (sources)?**

-Currently, filtering by source is not available.
-The reports combine searches from SharePoint Home and Office.com.
-Our next release will include source filtering so you can see metrics specific to each application.

-**What other filtering for usage reports is coming?**

-We're working on more filters that will help make sense of search usage at a more granular level of your organization.
-For example, you will be able to see query volume for a specific geography or department.